async-profiler/async-profiler/docs/StackWalkingModes.md

 (typically in `.eh_frame` section).
 Unlike frame-pointer-based unwinding, it works reliably even with optimized code where frame pointers are omitted.

-DWARF unwinding does require extra memory (e.g. the lookup table for `libjvm.so` is about 2MB).
+DWARF unwinding requires extra memory (e.g. the lookup table for `libjvm.so` is about 2MB).
 It is also slower than the traditional FP-based stack walker, but it's still fast enough for on-the-fly unwinding due to being signal safe in async-profiler.